GeekVisit/Simple-Skybell-Sniffer/README.md

      style="display:block;float:none;margin-left:auto;margin-right:auto;width:60%">

-5. Open port 37008 on your Linux box by typing `ufw allow 37008" or other tool.
-This is the port that your Mikrotik router will stream to and tshark will listen on.
+5. Open port 37008 on your Linux box by typing `ufw allow 37008` or equivalent using another firewall tool.
+This is the port that your Mikrotik router will stream to and on which tshark will listen.
 You can modify this port by editing the `SNIFFER_CMD_TSHARK` variable in skybell-sniff.

 # How to Ring a Bell, Trigger any script, and/or Use with Home Assistant

-In `/etc/default/skybell-sniff`, set SKYBELL_CMD_ACTION to point to a script to run.
-For instance, set it to a bash script such as /home/homeassistant/skybell-actions.sh".
+In `/etc/default/skybell-sniff`, set SKYBELL_CMD_ACTION to a script you want to run.
+For instance, set it to a bash script such as `/home/homeassistant/skybell-actions.sh`.
 An example script is included.

 The bash script can then play an mp3 file of a bell ringing, or do anything else you want.

-To use with [Home Assistant] (https://www.home-assistant.io/) see the example included `skybell-actions.sh` which publishes an mqtt topic which then can be detected by a sensor in HomeAssistant.
+To use with [Home Assistant](https://www.home-assistant.io/) see the example included `skybell-actions.sh` which publishes an mqtt topic which then can be detected by a sensor in HomeAssistant.

 ### So `skybell-actions.sh` would have: